wlee075/CZ4031_Assignment2/README.md

 Receive query plan in JSON format.
 Parse the query plan recursively and return the parsed plan string.

-### Voice The String

-Platform independent Text-To-Speech.
-Vocalize the input string (in english).

 ## Content

 ### Handled Operation